matigramirez/Parsec/README.md

 // Load data (sah and saf)
 var data = new Data("data.sah");

-// Find the file you want to read if (data.FileIndex.TryGetValue("world/2.svmap", out var file)) {
+// Find the file you want to read in the FileIndex Dictionary if (data.FileIndex.TryGetValue("world/2.svmap", out var file)) {
   // Read and parse the file's content directly from the saf file